An amazing team amid quarantine (May 2020)

 sbartell at udel dot edu

-Stefan Bartell is a PhD student in linguistics at the University of Delaware.
+Stefan Bartell is a PhD student in Linguistics and Cognitive Science at the University of Delaware.
 His main research interests are in theoretical and experimental semantics.
 He is also interested in the linguistic manifestations of disorders including autism spectrum disorder and schizophrenia.

 Parker Robbins — Lab Manager

 Parker graduated from Northeastern University in 2019 with a BS in Linguistics and a minor in French.
 His interests include native language acquisition, bilingualism, and language attrition (when language is forgotten), as well as sentence processing and word learning.